liusf15/selinf_sampler/README.md

 python setup.py build_ext --inplace
 ```

-The [vignette](examples/vignette.ipynb) provides an example showing how to use the implemented method to construct inference for variables selected by the lasso.
+The [vignette](examples/vignette.ipynb) provides an example showing how to use the implemented method to construct confidence intervals and compute p-values for variables selected by the lasso.
 The lasso uses a subset of the data and the inference is performed conditioned on the selection.